-Examinations will be posted on the NPC website when indicated on the syllabus of the course.
-The examinations consist of multiple choice and "short essay" questions.
+Examinations will be posted on the Crestpoint website when indicated on the syllabus of the course.
+The examinations consist of "short essay" questions.
 The 2 examinations will cumulatively count for 40% of the student's course grade.

 Examinations are non-cumulative; they cover only the material that has been covered since the previous examination.
 The instructor will provide specific information regarding the content of each examination as the examination time approaches.